Patricia Janak, Ph.D

 Youna received her BS in cellular biology and physiology from the University of Lille in France.
 She then completed her Ph.D in Bordeaux, France under the supervision of Dr. Serge Ahmed.
 During her Ph.D, her main objective was identifying psychological and behavioral determinants of choice between drugs of abuse, specifically cocaine and heroin, and sweet water.
 She joined the Janak Lab as a postdoc in February of 2015 and is now investigating the neural circuits underlying goal-directed and habitual decision making using optogenetics and in vivo electrophysiology.
 In her spare time she enjoys eating good food, drinking good wine and beer, hiking, and climbing.

-Kurt is originally from Richmond, MI, a small farmtown with a bowling alley in the middle of a cornfield.
+Kurt is originally from Richmond, Michigan, a small farmtown with a bowling alley in the middle of a cornfield.
 He received a BS from the University of Michigan-Ann Arbor in 2015 with high honors in neuroscience.
 While at Michigan he worked with Dr. Shelly Flagel and studied systems mediating the attribution of incentive salience to reward-paired cues, particularly on the role of dopamine.
-He worked on a wide array of projects and helped establish the paraventricular nucleus of the thalamus as a key region gating the attribution of incentive salience to food-paired cues.
+He worked on a wide array of projects and helped with initial work establishing the paraventricular nucleus of the thalamus as a key region gating the attribution of incentive salience to cues.
 He joined the Janak Lab in the fall of 2015 as a biopsychology graduate student and is interested in the neural circuits underlying motivation.
 He is currently investigating the ability of cues or contexts to resolve ambiguity about the immediate motivational significance of reward-paired cues.
 If you find Kurt not thinking about science he is likely enjoying craft beer, brewing his own beer, or watching Bravo.